JKirchartz/jkirchartz.github.com/_posts/2013-04-05-vim_quick-start_cheat-sheets_and_links.md

 * type "vim" or "vi" into the command line to create a new file
 * type "vim /path/to/file.name" to open an existing file.
 * to open multiple files list them like `vim file1.txt file2.sh`
-    * you can switch between open files with the command `:bn`
+    * you can switch to the next open file with the command `:bn`

 ###Working in VIM

 * hit "i" to switch from command mode to input mode
+* hit "v" to switch from command mode to visual mode
 * hit "esc" to switch back to command mode

 ###VIM Commands